cloudflare/cloudflare-docs/content/browser-rendering/get-started/screenshots.md

 ## Test and deploy

-Run `npx wrangler dev --remote` to test your Worker, and `npx wrangler publish` to publish it.
+Run `npx wrangler dev --remote` to test your Worker, and `npx wrangler deploy` to publish it.

 ## Related resources